OpenUpSA/best-practices/development.md

 ## Databases

-- Prefer using Code4SA's central PostgreSQL and Mysql databases.
+- Prefer using OpenUp's central PostgreSQL and Mysql databases.
 They are backed up automatically regularly.
 - Create a new user and database for each application
 - Always keep customer data backed up